The Wyss Institute at Harvard University

 25 Shattuck Street

-11 articles with The Wyss Institute at Harvard University
+12 articles about The Wyss Institute at Harvard University

 Study Published in Nature Biomedical Engineering Demonstrates the Unique Capabilities of Torus Biosystems Donut PCR System

 Torus Biosystems, Inc., a point of care molecular diagnostics company spun out of the Wyss Institute for Biologically Inspired Engineering at Harvard University, announced the publication of performance results for its Donut PCR system.